NeuroJSON/easyh5/README.md

 - EasyH5 currently does not support 2D cell and struct arrays
 - If a cell name ends with a number, such as `a10={...}`; `regrouph5` can not group the cell correctly
 - If a database/group name is longer than 63 characters, it may have the risk of being truncated
+- When saving a dynamic expression instead of a named variable, the data are stored under path `/data`

 ## Contribute to EasyH5